101Robotics/Open-Ressources-for-your-SteemSTEM-posts/README.md

-# Open Ressources for your SteemSTEM posts
+# Ressources for your SteemSTEM posts

 This page contains a non-exhaustive list of websites on which you can find content that you can use to illustrate or where you can find informations for your SteemSTEM articles.